 B2B CFO® EXPANDS REACH IN TEXAS

-I believe in the economic powerhouse that is the American business owner.
-Joining B2B CFO® provides me the opportunity to serve these unique individuals to help them achieve their goals.”AUSTIN, TEXAS, UNITED STATES, May 6, 2022 /EINPresswire.com/ -- B2B CFO®, a leader in strategic business advisory services to owners of privately held companies, announced today that Dave Ziozios has joined as Partner.
-He is based in Austin, Texas, and will serve the surrounding area alongside other B2B CFO® partners.
+I'm honored excited to join the impressive group of B2B CFO® partners across the country.
+I fully embrace the firm’s mission to improve the lives of business owners in my community”HOUSTON, TEXAS, UNITED STATES, May 10, 2022 /EINPresswire.com/ -- B2B CFO®, a leader in strategic business advisory services to owners of privately held companies, announced today that Jeff Reina has joined as Partner.
+He is based in Houston, Texas, and will serve the surrounding area alongside other B2B CFO® partners.

-Dave is a skilled executive with deep financial and operational experience with over 20 years of experience helping a wide range of companies.
-Prior to joining B2B CFO®, he was Controller of PS2 Practice Management, a division of the American Society of Plastic Surgeons.
+Jeff is a skilled executive with deep financial and operational experience with over 20 years of experience helping a wide range of companies.
+Prior to joining B2B CFO®, he spent was Executive Vice President and CFO of TriFection Remodeling & Construction LLC where he transformed the business into one of the largest, most respected residential remodeling and custom cabinet companies in Greater Houston.

-In prior roles, Dave revamped business strategy to move business from significant losses to profitability, increased available cash by over $500k, developed, implemented, and trained the team on financial reporting process for entire portfolio of clients, and served as CEO of a privately held distribution company, leading it to exponential growth in revenue, profitability, market share, footprint, and enterprise value.
+Jeff managed the sales team that produced record company revenue for the first eight years of tenure, growing annual sales by a total of 350%.
+He maintained the company’s solid financial condition through the creation and implementation of strategic reviews, annual budgeting, monthly cash flow forecasting, job costing analysis, inventory management, and more effective integration of the sales and production functions.

-Jerry L. Mills, Founder and Chief Executive Officer of B2B CFO®, said, “The addition of Dave Ziozios to our firm’s stellar group of Texas-based Partners reflects our continued growth and success in that region.
-Like Dave, each B2B CFO® Partner brings exceptional skill and impressive professional credentials.
-We are delighted that he has joined our firm."
+Jerry L. Mills, Founder and Chief Executive Officer of B2B CFO®, said, “We are delighted that Jeff has joined our partnership.
+He is highly accomplished and his expertise will be of tremendous benefit to the business owners in the area.”

-According to Dave, “I believe in the economic powerhouse that is the American business owner.
-Their creativity, passion, work ethic, and community leadership are the real drivers of economic growth.
-Joining B2B CFO® provides me the opportunity to serve these unique individuals to help them achieve their goals and dreams, and I look forward to putting my experience to work for them.”
+According to Jeff, “I am honored and excited to join the very impressive group of B2B CFO® partners across the country.
+I fully embrace the firm’s mission to improve the lives of business owners in my community and the challenge of building a widely respected and highly profitable strategic advisory practice.”

-To find out more about, or to connect with Dave, visit b2bcfo.com/dave-ziozios.
+To find out more about, or to connect with Jeff, visit b2bcfo.com/jeff-reina.

 About B2B CFO